FuadCd/nomoney/README.md

-# AccessER
+# FairQ

 **Accessibility-Adjusted Emergency Room Burden Platform**

-AccessER is a real-time accessibility equity layer for emergency departments.
+FairQ is a real-time accessibility equity layer for emergency departments.
 It models how ER wait times disproportionately burden patients with functional accessibility needs and provides frontline staff and administrators with actionable insights to reduce inequity — without replacing triage or making clinical decisions.

 ---